Tudat/tudat/tutorials/applicationWalkthroughs/perturbedEarthOrbitingSatellite.rst

 *Given the position and velocity of Asterix at a certain point in time with respect to the Earth, what will its position and velocity be after a Julian day has passed?
 Take into account perturbations due to gravitational forces by other celestial bodies, due to radiation pressure and due to aerodynamic forces.*

 .. warning:: The example described in this page assumes that the user has read the :ref:`walkthroughsUnperturbedEarthOrbitingSatellite`.
-This page only describes the differences with respect to that example, so please go back before proceeding.
+This page only describes the differences with respect such example, so please go back before proceeding.

 Set up the environment
 ~~~~~~~~~~~~~~~~~~~~~~